 What is relative difference?

 Relative difference is a measure of how much more prevalent a linguistic feature (topic, phrase, word, emotion or grammar element) is in one data set compared to others.
-It is normalised to take into account variations in the size of data sets being compared.
+It is normalized to take into account variations in the size of data sets being compared.

 How is relative difference calculated?